 In contrast, other writers don’t care at all.
-In my case, all my clients have me produce ghostwritten content.
+In my case, many of my clients have me produce ghostwritten content.
 And that’s fine by me.
 (Then again, I’m producing my own blogs on my own website to establish credibility in Google.
 So more bylines aren’t a priority for me.)

 I’ve also seen other cases where writers didn’t want to put their name in the byline.
 They wanted to take on the project, but not get the credit.